 The Tiromoana Bush Walkway is a great way to experience being in a regenerating native forest complete with ponds, wetlands, and native birds as your companions.
 The Walkway travels through open farmland with sweeping views over the forest and the coastline to Pegasus Bay, Motunau Island and the Pacific Ocean.
 Walking the complete loop track takes approximately 3 hours.

 Your journey begins at the car park on Mt Cass Road (1 – see map), about 8kms from SH1 in Waipara.
 At the car park there’s an information display.
 The main walkway travels across plantation forest.
 The track to Barbara’s Lookout (2) is signposted about 5 minutes from the car park.
-Climb through the deer fence and walk 500 metres to the lookout with views over Kate Valley to the coast.
+Climb through the deer fence (via a people gate) and walk 500 metres to the lookout with views over Kate Valley to the coast.
 There’s a picnic table to sit at while enjoying the view.

 The main track descends past the remnant and regenerating native forest of black beech, five-finger, kahikatea, kānuka, kōhūhū, lacebark, mānuka, ngaio, ribbonwood and tōtara, down to Kate Stream by the coast.
 From there it’s 10 minutes along a track by Kate Stream to the beach (3).